HoGentTIN/linux-training-hogent/modules/dhcp/030_dhcp_theory.md

 ## installing isc dhcp on debian

 There are multiple implementations of the dhcp protocol available on Linux, but for a long time, the default has been the one from the `Internet Software Consortium` (ISC), [ISC DHCP](https://www.isc.org/dhcp/).
 Although the ISC no longer actively develops ISC DHCP, it is still widely used and supported.
 The replacement for ISC DHCP is [Kea](https://www.isc.org/kea/), also from the ISC.
-However, Kea is not yet as widely used as ISC DHCP and, indeed, is not available in the package repositories of all major Linux distros.
+However, Kea is not yet as widely used as ISC DHCP and, indeed, is not yet available in the package repositories of all major Linux distros.

 On recent Debian-based systems, install the package `isc-dhcp-server`.
+Remark that on Debian 13 (codename *trixie*), `isc-dhcp-server` is marked as deprecated.

 The example below is demonstrated on a Debian 12 system:

 ```console
 student@debian:~$ sudo apt install isc-dhcp-server